Scouting History

 The President of the Association leads the National Scout Council, steering governance, policy direction, and constitutional relations.

-Mr. Ismail Shafeeq IS
+Mr. Ismail Shafeeu

 Mr. Ismail Shafeeq